-Compatibility Dates · Cloudflare Workers docs
+Compatibility dates

 compatibility_date, omitting information about historical behavior.
 If your Worker uses an old

-compatibility_date, you will need to constantly refer to this page in order to check if any of the APIs you are using have changed.
+compatibility_date, you will need to continuously refer to this page in order to check if any of the APIs you are using have changed.

-Compatibility Flags
+Compatibility flags

 In addition to setting a

-wrangler.toml, you may also provide a list of
+wrangler.toml file, you may also provide a list of

 compatibility_flags, which enable or disable specific changes.

-In this example, we've enabled the specific flag
+This example enabled the specific flag

 formdata_parser_supports_files, which is described below.
 As of the specified date,